violetSaathoff/Hashiwokakero/README.md

 The left panel is a trivial buffer, and the right panel is a NOT gate.
 Note that the 7's act as 3's since the 8's/6's force there to be 4 additional bridges connected to the 7 which don't transmit data, leaving 3 bridges which do connect to the 7 to transmit data.
 Also, the double-bridge structure is very useful because structures like it can be used to force the puzzle to be fully connected when it otherwise might not be, and it can be used to block communication between vertices which could otherwise talk to each other (an example of blocked communication is the 6's in the puzzle above, which block vertical communication between the 7's).
 Finally, it's worth noting that the output is effectively a data terminator (the ability to terminate data will be useful later).

-The most important building block for making logic gates is what I refer to as a "switch block", or an "if/else block".
+The most important building block for making logic gates is what I refer to as a "gate".
 The basic idea behind this is to leverage the fact that bridges are not allowed to cross to create a structure that controls how data from one input flows based on the truth value of another input.
 To do this I convert the 2/1 logic levels to 0/1 logic levels using a 2.
 For example:

     I - 2   2 - O       ||       F - 2 - 2 - F       ||       T = 2   2 = T

 For the time being please ignore the fact that these puzzles are not fully connected (this will be fixed later with the cage structure).
 Note how the edge between the 2's allows vertical bridges to pass through it when the input is true, but not when the input is false.
 On it's own, this isn't particularly useful since the bridge which would have passed through the if gate still needs to connect somewhere.
 To get around this I added a NOT gate followed by a perpendicular if gate (note that since the logic levels are currently 0/1 instead of 2/1, a NOT gate is a 1 instead of a 3).
+I refer to this structure as a "switch block" or an "if/else block"

     I - 2   1               ||       F - 2 - 1               ||       T = 2   1
           X                 ||             X                 ||             X |